NVIDIA/TensorRT-LLM/docs/source/advanced/gpt-attention.md

 which is expected to increase the total throughput.
 Chunking contexts also removes constraints on input length.
 To enable this feature, the FMHA paged kv-cache also needs to be enabled.
 Except for the last one, the size of the context chunk needs to be an integer multiple of the kv-cache block size.
-Please refer to [the performance best practices](perf_best_practices.md#chunked-context) for usage.
+Refer to [the performance best practices](perf_best_practices.md#chunked-context) for usage.

-## KV Cache(s)
+## KV Cache

 In the generation phase, a common optimization is to provide the MHA kernel with a cache containing the values of the past K and V elements that have